This library of EuLisp modules is trying to provide the possibility of calling Tk functionality

 youtoo your-module -l level1 -l tcl-tk

-The generated program can also handle the display variable.
+display variable.
 So that:

 your-module -display your-display